Social Work (SOWK)

 Pre-requisites: ENGL 201.

-This course addresses contemporary concerns about sexual assault, primarily, but not exclusively, against women.
+Addresses contemporary concerns about sexual assault, primarily, but not exclusively, against women.
 Feminist perspectives on gender socialization and sexual violence provide frameworks for understanding personal and societal responses to sexual violence.
-Dynamics of trauma and recovery, treatment, prevention and change strategies will be discussed.
+Dynamics of trauma and recovery, treatment, prevention, and change strategies are discussed.

 SOWK 458.
 PERSPECTIVES ON DEATH AND DYING.
 4 Credits.